demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

 +      Auth.Suave.webpart getDataCtx
 ```

-Then in the `webpart` function in the add getDataCtx as its parameter and use it to parially apply in the `findUser` function
+Then in the `webpart` function in the add getDataCtx as its parameter and use it to partially apply in the `findUser` function

 ```diff
 -  let webpart () =